 You can still read those interviews in the archive, my own self-interview among them.
 My original post features an adorably starry-eyed assistant editor in her first year at her first job at the now defunct Transaction Publishers.
 I still stand by the advice I offered back then: publishing opportunities certainly do exist outside NYC.
-Academic presses on university campuses, journals publishing is scattered in a variety of areas, remote freelancing, several literary agencies, including my own representation, are based elsewhere, and I’m lucky enough to work at one of the two trade book publishers in Philadelphia, even luckier to work from home during this pandemic.
+Academic presses on university campuses, journals publishing is scattered in a variety of areas, remote freelancing, several literary agencies, are based elsewhere, and I’m lucky enough to work at one of the two trade book publishers in Philadelphia, even luckier to work from home during this pandemic.
 Publishing jobs outside of NYC might be even truer in the near future: there’s been some really interesting discussion about how this pandemic might change and expand remote opportunities in the industry.

 But as I’ve had eight more years of experience since that post, including positions at two Big 5 companies in two different departments, and a rotation of freelance jobs, I figured the post deserved an update.